+The basin wall and single storey building The wall is laid in English bond with dark headers and red stretchers.
+It is capped with engineering bricks.
 The building dates to the 19th century and has a shallow pitched slate roof.
 There are three windows on the west side, with timber sashes.